DC League of Super-Pets: Plot

-Meanwhile, Lulu recruits a group of guinea pigs, captures the Justice League, and heads to Stryker's Island to free Luthor.
+Meanwhile, Lulu gives powers to and recruits a group of guinea pigs, captures the Justice League, and heads to Stryker's Island to free Luthor.
 The shelter pets try to stop her, but fail miserably; in the process, Lulu taunts Krypto about Clark's engagement plans and even shows him the engagement ring.
 They regroup in the Hall of Justice, where Ace reveals to a distraught Krypto that he used to have owners as a puppy: a family with a toddler.
-One day, when the wandering toddler was about to fall down a flight of steps, Ace bit her arm to pull her to safety.
+One day, when the wandering toddler was about to fall down a flight of steps, Ace accidentally bit her arm too roughly to pull her to safety.
 Upon seeing the bite-marks, the parents assumed Ace attacked her and sent him to the shelter, though Ace stands by his actions and ideals.
 Encouraged, Krypto leads the pets to LexCorp.
 While there, a kitten named Whiskers, (who Lulu rescued from the shelter after she set it ablaze the night she and the others gained their powers) who can now create weapons at will, attacks them, but the team traps her.
 At Stryker's Island, the shelter pets confront Lulu, but put themselves in prison cells when she threatens to kill Krypto.
 Lulu frees Luthor, who then betrays her and locks her in his cell while freeing Mercy Graves.
 Lulu breaks out easily and decides to destroy the Justice League and Luthor herself.

 The Kryptonite shard passes through Krypto's system, restoring his powers.
 He breaks himself and the other super pets out of prison, and attempts to free the Justice League, but Lulu launches them into space along with Luthor, betraying her remaining henchmen while doing so.
 In order to stall Krypto, she attempts to kill Lois.
 However, the other super pets rescue the Justice League while Krypto saves Lois and defeats Lulu, but she absorbs the orange kryptonite, becoming a mutated kaiju-sized version of herself.
 The League and the pets team up to stop her, but she gains the upper-hand.
 Realizing Lulu has become too powerful, Krypto decides to use the "Solar Paw Punch", a move that can defeat any supervillain, but will kill the user.
 The attack causes a massive explosion that knocks the kryptonite out of Lulu's system, causing her to lose her powers and return to normal size while Krypto accepts his fate.
 Ace uses his invulnerability to save him.
 Shortly after, Lulu's redeemed henchmen, Mark and Keith, trap her in a hot dog stand for her crimes and betrayal.